xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 # Deploying applications on AWS EC2 Container Service (ECS) with Fargate

-This demos show you how to deploy to ECS with XL Deploy.
+This demo show you how to deploy to ECS with XL Deploy.

 ## Step 1 - Configure AWS in XL Deploy